darcey-watson/Virus-identification-and-diversification-within-both-modern-and-ancient-dental-calculus-project/README.md

 **Project Aims**

  1. To detect and identify viruses within modern day dental calculus samples
- 2. To determine the diversity of viruses within dental calculus and compare the extent of diversity observed between Australian and European samples
+ 2. To determine the diversity of modern-day viruses within dental calculus and compare the extent of diversity observed between Australian and American samples
- 3. To determine if viruses present in modern day Australian samples can be detected in ancient European individuals
+ 3. To determine whether viruses present in modern-day humans can be detected in ancient European individuals
- 4. To analyse whether the ancient oral virome changes based on time and geography
+ 4. To explore whether the ancient oral virome has changed in response to time and geography

 **Approach Summary**
 Bioinformatic analysis techniques will be used to address the above listed aims.
-These will include the processing and analysis of already obtained and sequenced data (from ACAD).
-This processing will involve two main mechanisms.
+These will include the processing and analysis of already obtained and sequenced data (from ACAD and HMP).
+Processing will involve multiple stages which will be explored through this repository.

 **Data**
- - ACAD Sequence Files
+ #### - ACAD Sequence Files
-	 - Received ()() sequences from modern individuals, known as ModernACAD_oral data????
+	 - Received 38 dental calculus samples from modern Australian individuals, known as the Australian dataset.
- - HMP Sequence Files
+ #### - HMP Sequence Files
-	 - sequence data obtained from the Human Microbiome Project, including data obtained from the three oral sites: Tongue-, and .
+	 - sequence data obtained from the Human Microbiome Project, including data obtained from the three oral sites: Tongue Dorsum, Supragingival Plaque and Buccal Mucosa.
-	 - there were a total of ()()() samples. a total of 5 were selected to continue with, these include:()(). from these 5 samples a total of 20 million reads were selected from each using the following script::::()()()(()(
+	 - A total of 2 individuals with each of the above mentioned oral sites sampled were selected.
+The two individuals (6 samples total) were subsampled to 10 million reads using the following script:
+	 - This data will be known as the American dataset.
- - Metadata from ACAD
+ #### - Ancient ACAD Data
-	 - Metadata and sample information obtained from the ACAD sequence files collection process.
-This information will allow for socio-economic and other variable influences over the data to be understood and interpreted in context to the data
+	 - A total of 6 dental calculus samples from three locations across Greater London and surrounding areas dating back up to 2,000 years were selected.
+	 - This data will be known as the Ancient dataset

 **Comparative Data**
  - HOMD Data